 The Mayor wants Londoners to have the opportunity to play a leading role in building their own communities.
-As part of this, he is acting to boost the delivery of community-led homes in the capital, including:
+To help them do this, he is acting to boost the development of new community-led homes by:

 Community-Led Housing London Hub